Giants - Reds Prediction, Odds, Pick, How To Watch

 Why The Giants Could Cover The Spread

 As the Giants head into tonight's game, they hope they can keep the run-scoring going.
-Yesterday it was just two solo home runs before the game was suspended.
-On the year they are 12th in the majors in runs scored this year, while sitting 18th in batting average, 15th in on-base percentage, and 17th in slugging.
-The first home run of the night came from Austin Slater.
-Before the suspended game, he had been struggling a little at the plate.
-He was hitting just .211 in July but did have a .400 OBP.
+Since the All-Star break, they have scored 32 runs in five games, averaging over six runs per game.
+On the year they are tied for 11th in the majors in runs scored this year, while sitting 18th in batting average, 14th in on-base percentage, and 17th in slugging.
+Wilmer Flores is on fire.
+He hit a home run in the suspended game and then two more last night.
+He is now hitting .439 on the month, with four doubles.
+All of his run production has come in these two games, as his three home runs and six RBIs have all come in this series.
+Meanwhile, he scored three times last night to give him seven on the month.

-The other home run came from Wilmer Flores.
-Flores has been hot this month.
-He is hitting ..432 on the month with a .462 on-base percentage.
-This was the first RBI of the month for Flores though, as he has struggled with runners in scoring position.
-It is also the fourth time he has scored this month and gives him hits in nine of his last 11 games.
 One of the biggest bats in the offense this year has been Michael Conforto.
-Conforto leads the team in home runs with 13, and RBIs with 49.
-While he is hitting just .263, he has been better since the All-Star break.
-In the series with the Pirates, he went five for 12 with five RBIs.
+Conforto leads the team in home runs with 13, and RBIs with 51.
+Conforto has RBIs in each of his last five games and has nine in the month.
+He has done this with the help of a home run and a double while hitting .279.
+Seven of the RBIs have come since the All-Star break.
+Also driving in runs has been Luis Matos.
+Matos has just four RBIs on the month while hitting .333, but all four have come since the break.

-Not everyone is having a good month though.
-Mike Yastrzemski has struggled this month so far.
-Going into the game he was hitting just .150 with an RBI.
-He hit a double on July 4th against Seattle.
-Tonight, when game one resumes, Yastrzemski will be due up third and will be looking to do damage when he gets to the plate.
+It will be Ross Stripling on the hill for the Giants in this one, as he comes in with an 0-2 record and 6.11 ERA.
+He has been a solid pitcher so far in July, going 10.1 innings over three starts and giving up just four runs.
+That gives him a 3.48 ERA on the month.
+Still, he does not have a win on the season.
+The Giants are just 3-5 in games he has started this year while going 3-10 in games he has appeared in this year.

 Why The Reds Could Cover The Spread